WandLZhang/fast-science-0-stellar-engine/blueprints/fedramp-high/secret-manager/README.md

 - ```secrets``` with the desired secret IDs to be created as well as their region and key <br />
 -  ```iam```  with the desired iam roles assigned to each secret<br />

-2. There is a sample ```terraform.tfvars.sample``` available to see the format that is accepted.
-3. The usual terraform commands will be used to deploy the secrets.
+2. The usual terraform commands will be used to deploy the secrets.
 To provision this example, run the following from within this directory:

 ```terraform init ```<br />
 ```terraform plan``` to see the infrastructure plan<br />